1. Understanding High Job Turnover in Toxic Workplaces

 6. Bullying and Harassment: Recognising the Signs of Unacceptable Work Environments

 Bullying and harassment are severe issues that can have a profound impact on your mental and emotional well-being.
-This type of behaviour differs to that found in the playground, often sitting under the radar.
+This behaviour differs from that found in the playground, often sitting under the radar.
 Bullying in the workplace might not always be overt; it can manifest as subtle, ongoing emotional abuse that leaves you feeling isolated and powerless.
 The effects of such behaviour can extend beyond the workplace, affecting your personal life and mental health.
-Your family and friends may hold you high as someone in a titled office role, only for you to enter the viper’s nest every day, plotting your escape.
+Your family and friends may hold you high as someone in a titled office role, only for you to enter the viper’s nest daily, plotting your escape.

 Advice: If you’re experiencing bullying or harassment at work, it’s essential to seek support.
 Document the incidents and, if possible, report them to your HR department or a trusted supervisor.
 However, addressing these issues alone can be overwhelming.
 Our therapy practice in Bromley offers a supportive environment where you can discuss your experiences and develop strategies to protect your well-being.
-Taking steps to safeguard your mental health is crucial, and professional guidance can be an important part of this process.
-Raising concerns with HR is a significant move, the firm has a duty of care, but the move is also a complex one, as the firm will also have built-in levers to protect its reputation, but of course must act under the legal obligations the firm is operating under.
+Taking steps to safeguard your mental health is crucial; professional guidance can be an important part of this process.
+Raising concerns with HR is a significant move; the firm has a duty of care, but the move is also a complex one, as the firm will also have built-in levers to protect its reputation, but of course, it must act under the legal obligations the firm is operating under.
 It cannot go unnoticed to look at any high-profile organisation to see that an issue that impacts one employee can be treated as an operational and financial risk issue.
-Just take a look at stories related to broadcasters, health and so on to see the road to reporting wrongdoing may not be as smooth as one would hope.
+Just look at stories related to broadcasters, health, and so on to see the road to reporting wrongdoing, which may not be as smooth as hoped.

 7. Victim’s Experience: The Psychological Impact of Workplace Bullying